 Step 7: Add Dialog Components to Your Form

-To prepare for setting up the Open File dialog box and Color dialog box (to choose a background color), in this step, you add an OpenFileDialog component and a ColorDialog component to your form.
+To enable your program to open picture files and choose a background color, in this step, you add an OpenFileDialog component and a ColorDialog component to your form.

 A component is like a control in some ways.
 You use the Toolbox to add a component to your form, and you set its properties using the Properties window.
 But unlike a control, adding a component to your form doesn't add a visible item that the user can see on the form.
 Instead, it provides certain behaviors that you can trigger with code.
 It's a component that opens an Open File dialog box.

 For a video version of this topic, see Tutorial 1: Create a Picture Viewer in Visual Basic - Video 3 or Tutorial 1: Create a Picture Viewer in C# - Video 3.
 These videos use an earlier version of Visual Studio, so there are slight differences in some menu commands and other user interface elements.
 However, the concepts and procedures work similarly in the current version of Visual Studio.

 Choose the Windows Forms Designer (Form1.cs [Design] or Form1.vb [Design]) and then open the Dialogs group in the Toolbox.

 The Dialogs group in the Toolbox has components that open many useful dialog boxes for you, which can be used for opening and saving files, browsing folders, and choosing fonts and colors.
 You use two dialog components in this project: OpenFileDialog and ColorDialog.